Feeding your dog a natural diet with Naturediet

 To prevent overfeeding and establish a suitable daily amount for your own dog, you may wish to start feeding at 20% less than stated (10% less for small breeds), observe for weight gain/loss and adjust accordingly to suit the individual dog.

-Naturediet products are complete and balanced, with all the essential nutrients needed for health and well-being with no nutritional supplements needed unless advised by your veterinary surgeon.
+Naturediet products are complete and balanced, with all the essential nutrients needed for health and well-being.
+There’s no need to provide your dogs with additional nutritional supplements unless advised by your veterinary surgeon.

-Drinking water should always be available and gnawing items provided for tooth and gum hygiene.
+Drinking water should always be available and gnawing items provided for dental hygiene.